 Human Resources Policies

 Here we present a list of policies that we find to be beneficial for fostering a healthy culture.
-This is the same list that we reference in Criterion 7 of our comprehensive charity reviews.
+This is the same list that we referenced in Criterion 7 of our comprehensive charity reviews in 2019.
 A green mark indicates that ACE has such a policy and a red mark indicates that we do not.
 A yellow mark indicates that we have a partial policy, an informal or unwritten policy, or a policy that is not fully or consistently implemented.

 Culture and Morale

 ACE considers a healthy culture to be one where an organization acts responsibly toward all stakeholders: staff, volunteers, donors, beneficiaries, and others in the community.
 This is what we strive for as well.

 According to the culture survey, ACE staff have a good understanding of our mission, vision, and three-year strategy, and our mission makes their work feel important.5 They also have a high level of satisfaction6 with the job, leadership, and coworkers, and feel that their opinions are heard and considered by management.7 Nearly all respondents felt they have adequate engagement and connection with their coworkers and adequate structured opportunities for non-work-related social engagement (e.g. Happy Hour calls, Codenames meetups, #watercooler Slack channel, etc.).8